 On the landscape of Cat Ba the importance of physical agility absolutely cannot be understated.
 Stanley Kubrick once stated, ” The most terrifying fact about the universe is not that it is hostile but that it is indifferent.”
 The landscape of Cat Ba is indifferent with a vengeance, in a way that belies the rich tropical vegetation.
 Under and frequently poking through that green blanket of life is a landscape of razor-blades that, when the vegetation is stripped away, appears to come from the post-apocalyptic imagination of a science-fiction writer.
 This is home to the Cat Ba Langur; the same landscape we humans struggle to navigate while doing field-work the langurs treat with the same casual approach that we treat a trip to the mailbox.

 These primates have suffered a 98 percent population crash as a result of hunting for traditional medicines, habitat destruction, and several other pressures.
 There were never very many, we cannot speculate about their peak numbers, but during the 1960s there were between 2500 and 2700 on the island.
-When our project started in 2000 there were 53 left alive in the world.
+When our project started in 2000 there between 40 and 53 left alive in the world (surveys are difficult on the island and early surveys relied heavily on local people’s statements).
 Very little is known about this species and we are desperately trying to increase that body of knowledge as we do our conservation work.
 Fundamental questions are still unanswered and the challenges of field-work in this environment impose severe limitations on many traditional methods of study.